Alexander Peppe, Author at Alex's Piano Service - Page 2 of 4

 If you want your floppy disks files saved on a more modern media, you can also mail your floppy disks to me (please reach out to me at [email protected] or through my Contact page).
 Nalbantov also has a disk transfer service, and they can be very useful if you encounter particularly challenging disks.
 Make sure to use the AlexPiano for a 5% discount on orders from Nalbantov.

-If you’re adding new music to a floppy disk and have an older Disklaviers (including the popular MX100B), you’ll need to make sure the files are in Yamaha’s proprietary ESEQ format.
-Using the tools below, you can convert MIDI files to ESEQ so that it will speak your Disklavier’s native language!
+If you’re adding new music to a floppy disk or Nalbantov USB and have an older Disklavier (such as the popular MX100II), you’ll need to make sure the files are in Yamaha’s proprietary ESEQ format.
+Using the tools below, you can convert your MIDI files to ESEQ so that they will be in your Disklavier’s native language.

 Obtaining Files from your Yamaha Disks